Dinoclaro/DT_objdet_train/DT_ros/README.md

 ## Instructions

 1. Navigate to the `.dt-shell/recipes/duckietown/duckietown-lx-recipes/mooc2022/object-detection` directory. `.dt-shell` is a hidden folder that should be in `Home` directory.
-This folder contains recipes and other utilities for running the lx that are not included in the `duckietown-lx` directory
+The folder contains recipes and other utilities for running the lx that are not included in the `duckietown-lx` directory.

 2. Replace all the contents of `package` directory with the content in this directory.